dataappengineer/sqlalchemy_dremio/README.md

 TLS:

 UseEncryption=true|false - (Optional) Enables TLS connection.
-Must be enabled on Dremio to use it.
+If you are using Dremio Software, then encryption must be enabled on the Arrow Flight port the Dremio server to use it.
 DisableCertificateVerification=true|false - (Optional) Disables certificate verirication.

 WLM: